Author

 Personal Contract Purchase splits the cost of a car into two parts.
 During the agreement, your monthly payments cover the difference between the car's price when new and its predicted value at the end of the term, plus interest.
 That predicted future value is not included in your monthly payments.
 It is left as a final lump sum, called the balloon payment or Guaranteed Minimum Future Value (GMFV), which becomes due at the end of the agreement if you want to keep the car.

-Because you are only paying off part of the car's value each month, PCP payments are usually lower than the equivalent hire purchase payments for the same car.
+As you are only paying off part of the car's value each month, PCP payments are usually lower than the equivalent hire purchase payments for the same car.
 The car itself remains owned by the finance company throughout the agreement, in the same way as hire purchase.

 If the balloon payment is more than you want to pay in one go but you want to keep the car, refinancing is an option.
 Our guide on refinancing a PCP balloon payment covers how that works in detail.